adamfowleruk/mljs/planning.md

   - Workplace App 006 - Adding Linking content search to semantic search with infobox
   - Workplace App 007 - Adding a analytics dashboard page, with multiple search contexts, charts, co-occurence and tag clouds
   - Workplace App 008 - Using a custom bootstrap theme
- - IN PROGRESS Test: Run Node.js tests against this release and fix problems
-  - DONE Fix http 403 responses in indexes, do, keyvalue tests - was a problem with save() doc JSON format detection
-  - Fix n-triples test script error
-  - DONE All other tests
- - Fix mljsme.sh app

-Targets for 1.7 (Aug 2014) - Theme: Minor Workplace and styling improvements
  - Workplace Security review
   - Ensure all documents are created such that all app users can read them
   - Ensure users can specify sharing constraints for workplace pages